JSAbrahams/mamba_doc/philosophy/02 inspirations.md

 These are the scripting languages, and have proved to be very popular in the domain of web development.

-## C

-The father of most modern programming languages.

-## Rust, Go, and Ada
+## C, Rust, Go, and Ada

-These languages, much like C, are aimed at embedded systems, but provide some extra features.
+These are imperative programming languages.

 ## Java, C#, and C++